How to keep food fresh for longer

 Avocados are one of those annoying fruits that are pretty near impossible to get at their perfect stage – they’re either hard as a rock, or have skipped to the squidgy brown stage.

-The trick with avos is to let them ripen out of the fridge, and when it seems just ready for eating (a bit squidgy to the touch but not too soft), you can pop it in the fridge to preserve at that stage until you're ready to devour it.
+The trick with avos is to let them ripen out of the fridge, and when it seems just ready for eating (a bit squidgy to the touch but not too soft), you should put your avocado in the fridge to preserve at that stage until you're ready to devour it.

 If you have half an avo left over, keep the stone in and brush a bit of lemon on the exposed flesh to stop it from going brown.
 Problem solved!